tiberiushunter/advent-of-code-console/README.md

 <!-- ABOUT -->
 ## About

-A repository for my solutions to [Advent of Code 2020][aoc].
-This year I'm making a C# console application with [.NET 5][1].
+A repository for my solutions to [Advent of Code][aoc].
+This project is a C# console application with [.NET 5][.net] to solve all the solutions from 2015 to 2020.

 <!-- GETTING STARTED -->
 ## Getting Started

-Feel free to run through the solutions (*note potential spoilers!*)
+Feel free to run through the solutions (*Note: Potential Spoilers!*)

-To run the code ensure you have the [.NET 5 SDK][6]
+To run the code ensure you have the [.NET 5 SDK][.net-sdk]

-Then from the root directory run the command `dotnet restore` to ensure you have the required NuGet packages installed.
+Then from the root directory, run the command `dotnet restore` to ensure you have the required NuGet packages installed.

 Next, we need to set up the UserSecret "AdventOfCode:Session" To do this run the command: